Skip to main content

 git clone https://github.com/t-rex-general/auditlog-integration.git

-5. Set up and run the script
+5. Configure and run the script

 1. Open the CLI.